| WHY ARE THERE MORE SPECIES PACKED IN SOME PLACES THAN OTHERS? AND WHY DOES IT MATTER?

 centenary question above?

-comprise a bewildering richness of species (see Fig. 1) which provide multiple services to humans, most notably food security and
+Reefs are among the most threatened ecosystems on Earth, primarily due to overfishing, habitat degradation, and climate change.
+Reefs comprise a bewildering richness of species (see Fig. 1) which provide multiple services to humans, most notably food security and

 shoreline protection against extreme weather events.
 The number of fish species living in tropical coral reefs increases rapidly as the